+• Protected peer reviews

+- Examination of important aspects of care (for example, appropriate and timely ordering of diagnostic tests, prompt treatment, and appropriate documentation) - Implementation of improvement actions recommended by the Peer Review Committee

+• UM

+- o Completion of at least 75 percent of all required inpatient reviews - Documentation of at least 75 percent of Physician UM Advisors' decisions in National UM Integration database - o Interdisciplinary review of UM data

+Patient safety

-- Protected peer reviews - Examination of important aspects of care (for example, appropriate and timely ordering of diagnostic tests, prompt treatment, and appropriate documentation) - Implementation of improvement actions recommended by the Peer Review Committee - UM - Completion of at least 75 percent of all required inpatient reviews - Documentation of at least 75 percent of Physician UM Advisors' decisions in National UM Integration database - Interdisciplinary review of UM data - Patient safety - Entry of all reported patient incidents into VHA's patient safety reporting system - Annual completion of a minimum of eight RCAs - Provision of feedback about RCA actions to reporting employees - o Submission of annual patient safety report
+- Entry of all reported patient incidents into VHA's patient safety reporting system - o Annual completion of a minimum of eight RCAs - Provision of feedback about RCA actions to reporting employees - Submission of annual patient safety report

-The OIG found general compliance with requirements for protected peer reviews and patient safety.
-However, the OIG identified a deficiency with UM data review that warranted a recommendation for improvement.
+Congrally the Englishy mot re

+Generally, the Facility met requirements with the above performance indicators.
+The OIG made no recommendations.

-&lt;sup>35 For CHIP reviews, the OIG selects performance indicators based on VHA or regulatory requirements or accreditation standards and evaluates these for compliance.
+&lt;sup>34 For CHIP reviews, the OIG selects performance indicators based on VHA or regulatory requirements or accreditation standards and evaluates these for compliance.

-&lt;sup>36 WebSPOT has been the software application used for reporting and documenting adverse events in the VHA (National Center for Patient Safety) Patient Safety Information System database.
+&lt;sup>35 WebSPOT has been the software application used for reporting and documenting adverse events in the VHA (National Center for Patient Safety) Patient Safety Information System database.
 However, it is expected that by April 1, 2018, all facilities will have implemented the new Joint Patient Safety Reporting System (JPSR); and it is anticipated that all previous patient safety event reporting systems will be discontinued by July 1, 2018.

-&lt;sup>37 According to VHA Handbook 1050.01, March 4, 2011, the requirement for a total of eight RCAs and aggregated reviews is a minimum number, as the total number of RCAs is driven by the events that occur and the Safety Assessment Code (SAC) score assigned to them.
+&lt;sup>36 According to VHA Handbook 1050.01, March 4, 2011, the requirement for a total of eight RCAs and aggregated reviews is a minimum number, as the total number of RCAs is driven by the events that occur and the Safety Assessment Code (SAC) score assigned to them.
 At least four analyses per fiscal year must be individual RCAs, with the balance being aggregated reviews or additional individual RCAs.